DiG: Differential Grounding for Enhancing Fine-Grained Perception in Multimodal Large Language Model: Method

 This component serves as a structural constraint, guiding the model to produce well-formed and machine-interpretable responses such as ``\texttt{[[x\textsubscript{min}, y\textsubscript{min}, x\textsubscript{max}, y\textsubscript{max}], ...]}'' rather than free-form text.

 \textbf{Accuracy Reward.} While the format reward enforces structural correctness, it does not reflect the perceptual quality of the predicted bounding boxes.
 To capture the model’s fine-grained localization and detection performance, we define an \textit{accuracy reward} $r_{\text{acc}}$ that jointly measures the completeness and precision of detected discrepancies.
 Given the set of predicted boxes $B_{\text{pred}}=\{b_i\}_{i=1}^{N}$ and ground-truth boxes $B_{\text{gt}}=\{\tilde b_j\}_{j=1}^{M}$, we first compute a one-to-one correspondence between predictions and ground truths to ensure reliable evaluation.
 This is formulated as a bipartite matching problem that maximizes the overall similarity between matched pairs, solved efficiently by the Hungarian algorithm~\cite{kuhn1955hungarian}.
-Each similarity score $\Phi(b_i,\tilde b_j)$ is defined as the intersection-over-union (IoU) between the two boxes, and the matched pairs $\mathcal{M}$ are used to calculate both the detection and localization metrics.
+Each similarity score $\Phi(b_i,\tilde b_j)$ is defined as a combination of L1 distance and generalized intersection-over-union (GIoU) between the two boxes, and the matched pairs $\mathcal{M}$ are used to calculate both the detection and localization metrics.

 The accuracy reward combines two complementary signals: a detection-level F1 score that reflects how completely the model identifies all differences, and an IoU term that captures the spatial alignment quality of matched boxes.
 Specifically, the F1 score is computed from precision $p=n_{\text{m}}/N$ and recall $r=n_{\text{m}}/M$, where $n_{\text{m}}$ denotes the number of matched pairs obtained by the Hungarian assignment.
-The F1 score is given by $\mathrm{F1}=2pr/(p+r)$, and the mean IoU is averaged over all matched pairs.
+The F1 score is given by $\mathrm{F1}=2pr/(p+r)$, and $\overline{\mathrm{IoU}}$ is averaged over all matched pairs.
 The final accuracy reward is expressed as a weighted combination of these two terms:

 This formulation provides a smooth and interpretable reward signal that balances holistic detection performance with precise spatial localization, and the use of bipartite matching ensures stable gradient feedback even under multiple-object discrepancies.